The ultimate performance of the Rasnik 3-point alignment system: Results of the SolidRas and MicroRas systems

 \section{Results of the SolidRas and MicroRas systems}

-SolidRas is an assembly of light source, coded mask, bi-convex lens and image pixel sensor, fixed together in a stable and solid unit: see Fig\ref{fig:solidraslayout} and Fig\ref{fig:solidpic}.
+SolidRas is an assembly of light source, coded mask, bi-convex lens and image pixel sensor, fixed together in a stable and solid unit, see fig.~\ref{fig:solidraslayout}.
 It provides image data with little variation, and the unit can be suspended as pendulum, reducing the effect of external (seismic, acoustical) vibrations.

-The Led (Luxeon StarLed RoyalBlue LXHL-MRRA, $\lambda$ = 448 nm), and collimating lens (EdmundOptics \#63-539) form a K\"ohler light source, providing optimal back-illumination of the coded mask~\cite{kohler}.
-The ChessField mask has chess field sides of 85 $\mu$m.
-The projecting lens, identical to the collimating lens, has a focal length of 30 mm.
-Diafragmas of 4 and 8 mm diameter were applied during taking the data.
-As image pixel sensor, the Daheng Mercury MER-041-302G was applied with the following specifications: $720\times540$ pixels, pixel pitch sq.
-6.9 $\mu$m, 8-bit deep conversion, max frame rate 302 fps.
+The LED (Luxeon StarLed RoyalBlue LXHL-MRRA, $\lambda = \SI{448}{nm}$), and collimating lens (Edmund Optics \#$63-539$) form a K\"ohler light source, providing efficient back-illumination of the coded mask~\cite{kohler}.
+The ChessField mask has chess field sides of $\SI{85}{\mu m}$.
+The projecting lens, identical to the collimating lens, has a focal length of $\SI{30}{mm}$.
+During the data acquisition presented below, a diaphragm of $\SI{8}{mm}$ diameter was applied.
+As image pixel sensor, the Daheng Mercury MER-$041$-$302$G was applied with the following specifications: $720\times540$ pixels, pixel pitch sq.
+6.9 ${\mu}$m, 8-bit deep conversion, max frame rate 302 fps.

-The SolidRas unit is placed in vacuum and suspended as pendulum by two thin wires in order to limit mechanical variations induced by seismic and acoustic vibrations.
+The SolidRas unit can be placed in vacuum and suspended as pendulum by two thin wires in order to limit mechanical variations induced by seismic and acoustic vibrations.
 Data is taken using an internal trigger setting the frame rate.
-The real time image analysis yields a data file which includes a time stamp, the X coordinate, the Y coordinate, the image scale (\textasciitilde 1), and rotZ.
+The real-time image analysis yields a data file which includes a time stamp, the $x$ coordinate, the $y$ coordinate, the image scale (\textasciitilde 1), and $\theta_z$.